babyfish-ct/kimmer/doc/kimmer-sql/intellij-bug.md

 The intellij will become very slow， UI interface is not responding.

-Eventually, after waiting long enough, OS will ask you if you need to force terminate it?
+Eventually, after waiting long enough, OS will ask you if you need to force terminate it.

 *(Platform, Apple M1)*